bbengfort/bbengfort.github.io/_posts/2017-09-08-lock-queueing.md

 2017/09/08 12:43:45 101 read after 6.29457923s
 ```

-This leads me to believe that what Go implements is actually something else: read locks can only be acquired _so long as the original read lock is maintained_.
+What Go implements is actually something else: read locks can only be acquired _so long as the original read lock is maintained_ (the word &ldquo;initial&rdquo; being critical in the documentation).
 As soon as the first read lock is released, then the queued write-lock gets priority.
 The first read lock lasts approximately 500ms; this means that there is enough time for between 4-5 other locks to acquire a read lock, as soon as the first read lock completes, the write is given priority.